Timing your electricity switch correctly can lower your monthly bills and unlock better renewable energy perks.

 | You must manually cancel your old service and contact a provider to schedule your new service. | Your new provider automatically contacts your old supplier and cancels your old service when you switch. |

-| Moving is typically considered a “qualifying event,” meaning no Early Termination Fees (ETFs) usually apply if you provide proof of your move. | If you decide to break an active fixed-rate contract early, you will likely have to pay an Early Termination Fee. |
+| Moving is typically considered a “qualifying event,” meaning no Early Termination Fees (ETFs) usually apply if you provide proof of your move. | If you decide to break an active fixed-rate contract early without moving, you will likely have to pay a steep Early Termination Fee. |

-| You must carefully consider overlapping service dates for moving days, deep cleaning, and property inspections. | Service transitions seamlessly on your monthly meter reading date with absolutely no power interruption. |
+| You must carefully consider overlapping service dates for moving days, deep cleaning, and property inspections. | Service transitions seamlessly on your monthly meter reading date with absolutely no power interruption inside your home. |

 When to Switch Electric Service When Moving